-- a on the front of the player's shirt area not exceeding 350 cm; - b on the upper arm of both shirt sleeves size not exceeding 80 cm on each sleeve; - c on the reverse of the player's shirt below the player's number area not exceeding 200 cm: - d on the front of the shirt collar (both sides) size not exceeding 40 cm each collar; - e on the side panels of the shirt (both sides) size not exceeding 100 cmeach panel: - f where a team wears a singlet style shirt (i.e. no collar) replacement advertisements of size not exceeding 40 cm each may be placed near the neckline of the shirt: - g on the back of the player's shorts / skirt / skorts below the waistline area not exceeding 100 cm; - h on one front leg (opposite the player's number) of the player's shorts / skirt / skorts size not exceeding 80 cm2 each leg. - i Below the collar on the reverse of the shirt is reserved for the FIH use. - There are no restrictions on the size of the national emblem of the team.
+- a on the front of the player's shirt size not exceeding 350 cm; - b on the upper arm of both shirt sleeves size not exceeding 80 cm each; - c on the reverse of the player's shirt below the player's number size not exceeding 200 cm; - d on the front of the shirt collar (both sides) size not exceeding 40 cm each; - e on the side panels of the shirt (both sides) size not exceeding 100 cmeach: - where a team wears a singlet style shirt (i.e. no collar) replacement advertisements of size not exceeding 40 cm each may be placed near the neckline of the shirt: - g on the back of the player's shorts / skirt / skorts below the waistline size not exceeding 100 cm; - h on one front leg (opposite the player's number) of the player's shorts / skirt / skorts size not exceeding 80 cm. - i Below the collar on the reverse of the shirt is reserved for the FIH use. - There are no restrictions on the size of the national emblem of the team.